radiant-rstats/docs/model/app/confusion.md

 #### Choose level

 The level in the response variable that is considered a _success_.
-For example, purchase or buyer is equal to "yes".
+For example, purchase or buyer is equal to `yes`.

 #### Predictor